Universal Credit (Scottish choices)

 - Income Support

 The roll-out of Universal Credit for new claims was completed in December 2018.
-People still receiving one or more of the older benefits listed above will be switched to Universal Credit by the end of 2023.
+The Department for Work and Pensions has stated that they aim to have everyone currently receiving one or more of the older benefits listed above switched to Universal Credit by the end of 2024.

 The Universal Credit Scottish choices give people living in Scotland the option of: